Get Your Harvester Out

-While everyone has a favorite reason to spring ski, we're here for the “corn.”
 There are more than a few ways to describe spring snow conditions: mashed potatoes, boiler plate, sun baked, icy, firm.
 But the sweet spot, the magic hour, is corn.
-Corn snow is without a doubt the best part of spring skiing.
+While everyone has a favorite reason to spring ski, “corn” skiing is undoubtedly the highlight.

 Spring Snow Explained

-Alright, what is corn snow?
-In the warmer spring months, the top layer of the snowpack goes through melt and freeze cycles.
-As water droplets work their way into the snowpack, they coagulate and refreeze into kernels of, you guessed it, corn!
+So, what exactly is corn snow?
+In the warmer spring months, the top layer of the snowpack goes through melt and freeze cycles over the course of a day.
+During the warm afternoon, water droplets work their way into the snowpack, coagulate, and refreeze at night into kernels of, you guessed it, corn!
 This type of snow, at the right temperature, allows for superb edge grip, letting you carve and fly down the run with confidence and control.
+Harvesting corn (sorry for the corny puns) comes down to the right timing and temperatures.

 Finding the Magic Hour

-At night, ski runs are groomed, and they set up with a ridged pattern.
-From 9:00 - 10:30 a.m., most ski runs are firm and cold, and your skis may scrape right across the top of the snow.
-But corn is like a teenager who won’t get up in the morning, you have to let the snow rise from its slumber.
-From about 10:30 a.m. to 12:30 p.m. is when corn skiing comes to life.
-This is when the snow softens up just a bit underneath the warm spring sun.
-And like a knife in butter, you can fly down the run with your skis carving in the snow with ease.
+At night, ski runs are groomed and set with a ridged pattern.
+From 9:00 a.m. - 10:30 a.m., most ski runs are firm and cold, and your skis may scrape right across the top of the snow.
+Corn is like a teenager who won’t get up in the morning, you have to let the snow rise from its slumber.
+From about 10:30 a.m. to 12:30 p.m., the snow softens under the warm spring sun and corn skiing comes to life.
+And like a knife in butter, you can fly down the run with your ski edges carving in the snow with ease.
 Advanced skiers love corn snow for the grip and speed.
-But beginner and intermediate skiers like it too for the extra support and control—inspiring confidence and making it a bit easier to hone your skills on the mountain!
+But beginner and intermediate skiers like it too for the extra support and control—inspiring confidence and making it easier to hone your skills on the mountain!

 Warm Afternoons